Partial hyperbolicity and foliations in $\mathbb{T}^3$: Strong partially hyperbolic diffeomorphisms in the isotopy class of Anosov.

-In Section \ref{Section-PHAnosov} we proved a general result which implies Theorem \ref{TeoremaMio}.
+\begin{teo} Let $f:\TT^3 \to \TT^3$ a strong partially hyperbolic diffeomorphism isotopic to a linear Anosov automorphism.
+Then, $f$ is dynamically coherent. \end{teo}

+This result can be seen as a direct consequence of Theorem A and the fact that every strong partially hyperbolic diffeomorphism is almost dynamically coherent (\cite{BI}).

 We present here a simpler proof of this result which is independent of Section \ref{Section-PHAnosov}.
-We also prove in this appendix a result in the vein of Proposition \ref{PropGPSyPlanos} for the isotopy class of Anosov (the diference is in this case it is an a fortiori result while in the other case it is needed to get dynamical coherence), the proof of this last result is based on what is proved in Section \ref{Section-PHAnosov}.
+Then, we prove a result in the vein of Proposition \ref{PropGPSyPlanos} for the isotopy class of Anosov (the difference is in this case it is an a fortiori result while in the other case it is needed to get dynamical coherence), the proof of this last result is based on what is proved in Section \ref{Section-PHAnosov} and the main result from \cite{DW}.

 \demo{of Theorem \ref{TeoremaMio}} Notice that if $f_\ast$ is hyperbolic, then, every invariant plane must be totally irrational (see Remark \ref{RemarkSubespaciosInvariantesAnosov}), so that it projects into a plane in $\TT^3$.